jetmore/swaks/testing/regressions/etc/README.txt

 run-tests.pl - run a suite of tests run-all.pl   - run all tests from all suites (or, with --errors, only errors from previous run) check-env.pl - make sure the environment is suitable for executing the tests (see environment/tooling below for requirements) runenv       - convenience script which sets TEST_SWAKS and PERL5LIB before executing the actual test script.
 The version
                checked in to version control has the most-common values.
-It can be edited locally to test different values, but different values should not be committed.
+It can be edited locally to test different values, but different values should not be committed. runenv.bat   - same as runenv, but specific to Windows.

 --

 environment/tooling:
-	PAGER environment variable should be set to make displaying of diffs most usefull (can just set it to 'less') swaks must be in your path.
-If TEST_SWAKS environment variable is set, it will be used instead of looking in PATH perl must be in your path.
+	PAGER environment variable should be set to make displaying of diffs most useful (can just set it to 'less')
+		- except on Windows, see below swaks must be in your path.
+If TEST_SWAKS environment variable is set, it will be used instead of looking in PATH
+		- on Windows, swaks _must_ be named swaks.pl
+	perl must be in your path.
-	expect is needed in the current PATH (apt-get install expect, brew install expect, etc) perldoc needs to be in the path and usable (apt-get install perl-doc) all "optional" perl modules must be installed to run the test suite. (see Authen::NTLM note below)
+	the Capture::Tiny perl module needs to be installed expect is needed in the current PATH (apt-get install expect, brew install expect, etc)
+		- except on Windows, see below perldoc needs to be in the path and usable (apt-get install perl-doc) all "optional" perl modules must be installed to run the test suite. (see Authen::NTLM note below)